BrianSemiglia/CycleMonitor/README.md

 Each `Moment` provides its cause/effect as well as a list of the drivers/event-producers that were being recorded at the time.
 The moment's active driver/event-producer indicates itself as the cause by providing a non-nil `action`.
 A `Moment's` context/effect can conveniently be created using the reflective abilities of `Wrap` (`func wrap<T>(_ object: T) -> [String: Any]?`).

 ### Broadcast
-As events are experienced on the client, they can be encoded as `Moments`, converted to JSON and broadcasted to the monitor. `MultipeerJSON` is provided as a convenience to make those broadcasts and is designed to consume a type of `RxSwift.Observable<[AnyHashable: Any]>`. `MultipeerJSON` buffers outgoing transmissions until a connection is established. `MultipeerJSON` also provides an  `RxSwift.Observable<[AnyHashable: Any]>` of responses should you choose to send state back to the device via the _Effects On Device_ feature.
+As events are experienced on the client, they can be encoded as `Moments`, converted to JSON and broadcasted to the monitor. `MultipeerJSON` is provided as a convenience to make those broadcasts and is designed to consume a incoming stream of JSON encoded `Moments`. `MultipeerJSON` also buffers outgoing transmissions until a connection is established.

     let moment = CycleMonitor.Moment(...)
     let JSON = moment.coerced() as [AnyHashable: Any]